Opal at a Glance

 Is Opal bad luck?+

-The idea that Opal is bad luck is a relatively modern superstition that originated in the 1800s, likely from a combination of sources: Sir Walter Scott's novel "Anne of Geierstein" (in which an Opal changes color when touched by holy water and the owner dies), and diamond merchants who wanted to discourage Opal sales.
-Historically, Opal was considered extremely lucky — the Romans called it "Cupid Paederos" (child beautiful as love) and believed it was the most powerful of all gemstones.
-In many cultures, Opal remains a stone of hope, purity, and good fortune.
+That idea is fairly recent and comes from the 1800s, probably from Sir Walter Scott's novel "Anne of Geierstein" (in which an Opal changes color when touched by holy water and the owner dies) and diamond merchants who wanted to cut into Opal sales.
+Historically, Opal was considered extremely lucky.
+The Romans called it "Cupid Paederos" (child beautiful as love) and believed it was the most powerful of all gemstones.
+In many cultures, Opal has always been a stone of hope, purity, and good fortune.

 How do I care for Opal?+

-Opal requires careful handling because it contains water (up to 20%) and is relatively soft (5.5-6.5 Mohs).
-Avoid extreme temperatures, prolonged direct sunlight, and rapid temperature changes, which can cause cracking ("crazing").
+Opal needs careful handling because it contains up to 20% water and is relatively soft (5.5-6.5 Mohs).
+Avoid extreme temperatures, prolonged direct sunlight, and rapid temperature changes, all of which can cause cracking (called "crazing").
 Never use ultrasonic cleaners, steam, or chemicals.
 Clean Opal with a soft, damp cloth.
-Store it in a sealed plastic bag with a damp cloth to prevent it from drying out.
-Remove Opal jewelry before physical activities to avoid scratches and impacts.
+Store it in a sealed plastic bag with a damp cloth or cotton ball to keep it from drying out.
+Take Opal jewelry off before physical activities to avoid scratches and impacts.

 What is the difference between precious Opal and common Opal?+

-Precious Opal displays the phenomenon of "play-of-color" — brilliant flashes of rainbow light that move across the stone's surface.
-Common Opal (also called "potch") is opaque to translucent and does not show play-of-color, appearing as a single color like pink, blue, or white.
-Both are forms of hydrated silica, but precious Opal has a specific internal structure of silica spheres that diffract light.
+Precious Opal shows "play-of-color," the brilliant flashes of rainbow light that move across the surface.
+Common Opal (also called "potch") is opaque to translucent and doesn't show play-of-color; it appears as a single color like pink, blue, or white.
+Both are hydrated silica, but precious Opal has a specific internal structure of uniform silica spheres that diffract light.
 Only precious Opal is considered a gemstone.
 Common Opal still has metaphysical properties but is much less valuable.

 Why is Opal associated with Libra and the Crown Chakra?+

-Opal's primary chakra is the Crown, though it uniquely resonates with all seven chakras, just as it contains all the colors of the rainbow.
-For Libra — the aesthetically gifted, balance-seeking sign it is a birthstone for — Opal enhances their natural appreciation for beauty while amplifying their gift for seeing multiple perspectives simultaneously.
-The stone teaches Libra that harmony does not mean sameness — like Opal's play-of-color, true beauty emerges from the interplay of diverse elements.
+Opal's primary chakra is the Crown, though it resonates with all seven chakras, just as it contains all the colors of the rainbow.
+For Libra, the aesthetically gifted and balance-seeking sign it is a birthstone for, Opal enhances their natural appreciation for beauty while amplifying their ability to see multiple perspectives at once.
+The stone also teaches Libra something useful: harmony doesn't mean sameness.
+Like Opal's play-of-color, real beauty comes from the interplay of different elements.

 Where does Opal come from and how valuable is it?+

 Australia produces roughly 95% of the world's precious Opal, with Lightning Ridge (famous for Black Opal) and Coober Pedy being legendary mining towns.
-Ethiopian Opal has emerged as a significant source since the 2000s, known for its vivid play-of-color, while Mexico produces prized Fire Opal in warm orange-red tones.
-Opal values range enormously — common Opal is very affordable, while fine Australian Black Opal with vivid play-of-color is one of the most expensive gemstones per carat, rivaling high-quality diamonds and rubies.
+Ethiopian Opal has been a significant source since the 2000s, known for vivid play-of-color, while Mexico produces prized Fire Opal in warm orange-red tones.
+Opal prices vary enormously.
+Common Opal is very affordable, but fine Australian Black Opal with vivid play-of-color is one of the most expensive gemstones per carat, rivaling high-quality diamonds and rubies.